Cairn Terrier

 On average, females stand about 1 inch shorter and weigh around 1 pound less than males.
 While this difference exists, it’s so small that it’s almost negligible.
 Males are technically a bit larger and heavier than females, but the distinction is minimal.

-Feed/Nutrition
+Cairn Terrier Feed/Nutrition

-Feed/Nutrition
+Cairn Terrier Feed/Nutrition

 An adult Cairn Terrier should be fed 1/2 to 1 cup of high-quality dry food daily, split into two meals.
 The amount your dog eats depends on factors like size, age, build, metabolism, and activity level.
-Just like people, dogs have individual needs, so a more active dog will require more food than a less active one
+Just like people, dogs have individual needs, so a more active dog will require more food than a less active one.

-The quality of the food matters too—premium food provides better nutrition, meaning you’ll need to feed your dog less.
 To keep your Cairn Terrier in good shape, measure their food and stick to a regular feeding schedule instead of leaving food out all day.

 Cairn Terrier Health Issues